-The Threatline, described previously, is a mechanism for reporting incidents anonymously.
+The ThreatLine, described previously, is a mechanism for reporting incidents anonymously.
 For confidential reporting, reports made to a university employee whose official responsibilities include providing psychological counseling may be kept confidential when the employee is functioning within the scope of their license or certification as a counselor (Counselors are, however, encouraged to provide information regarding reporting options and support resources).
 The university cannot promise that any other reports of crimes will remain confidential.
 The University's Administrative policy 5-16.1 requires all employees to notify police and the Title IX Coordinator of any gender/sexual harassment, sexual assault, dating violence, domestic violence, or stalking they are made aware of.
 Additionally, many employees are considered Campus Security Authorities under the Clery Act.
 A Campus Security Authority is any employee with significant responsibility for student and campus activities.
-These employees are expected to disclose to either the Director of Human Resources or the Director of Operations, both located on the CPM campus, any Cleryreportable offenses brought to their attention.
+These employees are expected to disclose to police and campus security any Clery-reportable offenses brought to their attention.
 Furthermore, the Ohio Revised Code Section 2921.22 requires the reporting of all felonies to law enforcement.

-Emergency Response, Notification, and Evacuation Procedures, and Timely Warnings emergency with the intent to restore normal activities.
+Emergency Response, Notification, and Evacuation Procedures, and Timely Warnings

+The goal of Kent State's emergency plans and procedures is to maximize human safety, minimize danger, preserve and protect property and critical infrastructure, and provide for responsible communications with the university community and the public during and after an emergency with the intent to restore normal activities.
 An emergency is any event or condition that presents: an imminent risk of death, serious injury or illness to the university community; suspension or significant disruption of university operations; significant physical or environmental damage; or significant threat to the university's financial well-being.
 Rather than establishing rigid parameters for qualifying an event as an emergency, this definition is intended to emphasize the actual and potential catastrophic effect, the imminent threat and seriousness inherent to emergencies.
 Other events may produce crises or harmful effects, but an emergency is distinguished by the severity of the threat and its effects, as well as the ongoing threat posed to the university community.
 The university notifies students, faculty, staff and the public concerning all emergencies, as well as other conditions, that present a potential threat to the public.
 This notification is communicated through various media and is made as soon as sufficient reliable information becomes available.
 The university strives to ensure that emergency notification is made responsibly and accurately, however, notification will not be delayed on this account unless notification would compromise efforts to assist victims or otherwise mitigate the emergency.